Rehoming a Cat

 Please visit the Adoptions page for more info.

-Most of our cats are owner surrendered or friendly strays who've had a good samaritan request help for the animal.
+Most of our cats are owner surrendered or friendly strays who have had a good samaritan request help for the animal.

 Yes.
 You may see purebred cats when you search through our cats for adoption.
 It is estimated that about 20% of the animals you find in an animal shelter are purebreds.
 Occasionally we will have Siamese, Persian, and Himalayan cats and kittens.
 We DO NOT promote cat breeding, nor do we purchase any of our rescued animals.